Security Dispatcher (Public Safety)- Texas Level 2 Security License required

 Work is generally performed in an office environment in which there is only minimal exposure to unpleasant and/or hazardous working conditions.
 This position works with multiple project timelines and is responsible for managing employees performing work of a complex nature.

-Reasonable accommodations may be made to enable individuals with disability to perform the essential functions as previously described.
+Reasonable accommodation may be made to enable individuals with a disability to perform the essential functions as previously described.

 Mobility Status:

 As a Stationed position, the incumbent is expected to be assigned an individual workspace.
-Expected to work in the office 5 days a week.
-This is a non-hybrid assignment.
+Expected to work in the office 4 days a week.
 Mobility status is subject to change at any time based on business needs or organizational decisions.
-This role is based in Austin, Texas and requires relocation to the Austin, Texas area prior to start date.

 SAFETY SENSITIVE POSITION